 Why set monthly goals?

 I always try and set my goals at the start of each month.
 I find that monthly goals work for me, because a month isn’t a long period of time.
 It feels manageable.
 This means that if I set a goal that will be hard to manage, I know that I only have to focus on it for a short period of time.
+I believe that setting (and hopefully achieving) your monthly goals is an essential part of self improvement and it can help to improve your overall sense of wellbeing.

 To help you to generate ideas, brainstorm the different areas of your life: friends, family, health, career.
 You could then make a list of the things you’d really like to achieve in those areas.
 You’ll then need to break those dreams down into steps and to set time frames.
 You may find that some great monthly goal ideas come from this exercise.